 hectares (409 Km2)

 persons per hectare

-The original inhabitants of the Hume area were the Wurundjeri Aboriginal people.
+The original inhabitants of the City of Casey were the Bunurong and Wurundjeri Aboriginal people.